IDA-HumanCapital/fife/docs/user_guide.md

 TEST_PERIODS; default: 0; type: Integer
 	One plus the value represented by TEST_INTERVALS.
 Deprecated and overriden by TEST_INTERVALS.
 VALIDATION_SHARE; default: 0.25; type: Decimal
-	The share of individuals excluded from training and used to decide when to stop training and to evaluate the model in the same periods as in the training set.
-Larger values may decrease model performance and run time and/or increase evaluation precision.
+	The share of observations used for evaluation instead of training for hyperoptimization or early stopping.
+Larger values may increase or decrease model performance and/or run time.

 ##### Modeler types
 TREE_MODELS; default: `true`; type: Boolean